10.1 To co-operate or not to co-operate?

 Previously, companies could become eligible for co-operation credit by voluntarily disclosing misconduct even without identifying the individuals engaged in the wrongdoing or their specific misconduct.
-Although such efforts would not garner full credit, the partial credit companies received could be enough to avoid charges.5
+Although such efforts would not garner full credit, the partial credit companies received could be enough to avoid charges.

 Co-operation can take many forms, including producing relevant documents, making employees available for interviews, proffering findings from internal investigations, and assisting in the analysis and synthesising of potentially voluminous evidence.
-Of course, post-Yates Memorandum, corporations must also attempt to identify all culpable individuals, timely produce all relevant information about individual misconduct and agree to continued co-operation even after resolving any charges against the company.
+Of course, under the Yates Memorandum, corporations must also attempt to identify all culpable individuals, timely produce all relevant information about individual misconduct and agree to continued co-operation even after resolving any charges against the company.
 The amount of credit earned will depend on the proactive nature of the co-operation, and the diligence, thoroughness and speed of any internal investigation.
 But the USAM also reiterates existing DOJ policy that waiver of attorney–client privilege or work-product protection is not required for credit so long as the relevant facts concerning misconduct are disclosed.
 Even so, this policy shift raises substantial issues about the extent to which the privilege or work-product protection can be preserved while satisfying the DOJ’s demand for all relevant information.

 Like the DOJ, the US Securities and Exchange Commission (SEC) also offers corporate co-operation credit.
 In October 2001, the SEC issued a report of investigation and statement – popularly called the ‘Seaboard Report’ after the company that was the subject of the report and whose co-operation in an SEC investigation led to its not being charged – articulating a framework for evaluating co-operation and determining whether, and to what extent, companies should receive leniency.
 The SEC considers four ‘Seaboard factors’ in determining the appropriate amount of credit: (1) self-policing, (2) self-reporting, (3) remediation and (4) co-operation.
-To the SEC, co-operation entails ‘providing the Commission staff with all information relevant to the underlying violations and the company’s remedial efforts.’12 As with the DOJ’s Filip Factors, co-operation is but one consideration among others that the SEC considers in determining the appropriate disposition in a case, and it echoes the DOJ’s requirement of providing the agency with all facts relevant to the alleged misconduct.
-Depending on the extent to which the company meets the Seaboard factors, it may be eligible to receive a co-operation agreement, deferred prosecution agreement or non-prosecution agreement.13
+To the SEC, co-operation entails ‘providing the Commission staff with all information relevant to the underlying violations and the company’s remedial efforts.’
+As with the DOJ’s Filip Factors, co-operation is but one consideration among others that the SEC considers in determining the appropriate disposition in a case, and it echoes the DOJ’s requirement of providing the agency with all facts relevant to the alleged misconduct.
+Depending on the extent to which the company meets the Seaboard factors, it may be eligible to receive a co-operation agreement, deferred prosecution agreement or non-prosecution agreement.

 Finally, the US Sentencing Guidelines, which set forth recommended sentencing ranges for federal offences, also provide credit for companies that co-operate with authorities, in the form of recommended reductions in monetary penalties.
-A business that has ‘fully cooperated in the investigation and clearly demonstrated recognition and affirmative acceptance of responsibility for its criminal conduct’ can receive a partial reduction; a company that has self-reported within a reasonable time after becoming aware of misconduct, but before the government learns of it or has begun investigating, and that has fully co-operated in the investigation can potentially eliminate all penalties.14 The penalties avoided in exchange for co-operation can be significant.
+A business that has ‘fully cooperated in the investigation and clearly demonstrated recognition and affirmative acceptance of responsibility for its criminal conduct’ can receive a partial reduction; a company that has self-reported within a reasonable time after becoming aware of misconduct, but before the government learns of it or has begun investigating, and that has fully co-operated in the investigation can potentially eliminate all penalties.
+The penalties avoided in exchange for co-operation can be significant.

-The Sentencing Guidelines make clear, however, that ‘cooperation must be both timely and thorough’: to be timely, the company must co-operate as soon as it is notified of an investigation, and to be thorough, the company must disclose ‘all pertinent information’ sufficient for authorities to identify the nature and extent of the offence, and the responsible individuals.15
+The Sentencing Guidelines make clear, however, that ‘cooperation must be both timely and thorough’: to be timely, the company must co-operate as soon as it is notified of an investigation, and to be thorough, the company must disclose ‘all pertinent information’ sufficient for authorities to identify the nature and extent of the offence, and the responsible individuals.

 10.1.2 Vicarious liability

 In principle, the DOJ has made clear that the respondeat superior standard ought not to impose strict liability on companies for an individual’s behaviour.
 The USAM states that ‘it may not be appropriate to impose liability upon a corporation, particularly one with a robust compliance program in place, under a strict respondeat superior theory for the single isolated act of a rogue employee. . . .
-A prosecutor should exercise sound discretion in evaluating the pervasiveness of wrongdoing within a corporation.’17
+[A] prosecutor should exercise sound discretion in evaluating the pervasiveness of wrongdoing within a corporation.’

-In practice, however, US authorities have made sweeping assertions of liability under respondeat superior and other theories of corporate responsibility, such as the so-called Park or collective-knowledge doctrines.18 Indeed, in some instances, the government has pursued investigations against, and has imposed significant penalties on, corporations for the behaviour of their affiliates or agents without asserting that the parent company authorised, directed or controlled the corrupt conduct, nor that it even had knowledge of such conduct.
+In practice, however, US authorities have made sweeping assertions of liability under respondeat superior and other theories of corporate responsibility, such as the so-called Park or collective-knowledge doctrines.
+Indeed, in some instances, the government has pursued investigations against, and has imposed significant penalties on, corporations for the behaviour of their affiliates or agents without asserting that the parent company authorised, directed or controlled the corrupt conduct, nor that it even had knowledge of such conduct.

 10.1.3 Status of the parties involved in the investigation

 A company’s status in an investigation is one of the critical considerations in determining whether it should co-operate with enforcement authorities and, if so, the proper nature and degree of such co-operation.
-There are four statuses of persons (companies and individuals) whom enforcement authorities typically request co-operation from: victim, witness, subject and target.
+There are four statuses of persons (companies and individuals) that enforcement authorities typically request co-operation from: victim, witness, subject and target.

 Victims are ordinarily those who have been harmed by the conduct being investigated and face little, if any, legal exposure.

 Witnesses are those who may have information that enforcement authorities believe might be relevant to establishing facts regarding the alleged misconduct or implicating particular individuals or entities.
-Witnesses are seldom exposed to liability arising from their testimony, but an important exception applies for issues of perjury or obstruction of justice if a witness provides incorrect information knowingly during an investigation.
+Witnesses are seldom exposed to liability arising from their testimony, but an important exception applies for issues of perjury or obstruction of justice if a witness knowingly provides incorrect information during an investigation.

 Subjects comprise the first status that may involve a significant risk of being implicated.
-The subject of an investigation is ‘a person whose conduct is within the scope of a grand jury’s investigation.’19 Typically falling somewhere between a target and a witness, a subject is someone or some entity that enforcement authorities are unwilling to rule out as potentially culpable, even if the authorities have not yet decided as much.
+The subject of an investigation is ‘a person whose conduct is within the scope of [a] grand jury’s investigation’.
+Typically falling somewhere between a target and a witness, a subject is someone or some entity that enforcement authorities are unwilling to rule out as potentially culpable, even if the authorities have not yet decided as much.

 The fourth status corresponds to targets.
 Designation as a target provides a clear warning of a company or individual’s legal exposure.
-Under the USAM, a target is ‘a person as to whom the prosecutor or the grand jury has substantial evidence linking him or her to the commission of a crime and who, in the judgment of the prosecutor, is a putative defendant.’20
+Under the USAM, a target is ‘a person as to whom the prosecutor or the grand jury has substantial evidence linking him or her to the commission of a crime and who, in the judgment of the prosecutor, is a putative defendant.’